bowsersenior/tmf/README.md

     # => true
 ```

-To run the tests above:
+Then, you can run the tests above with:

 ```shell